MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 # Creating topics for your bot

 A topic defines the intent of a customer when making a request to the virtual agent.
-You specify trigger phrases to start the conversation, and create the dialog conversation path in the Virtual Agent Designer's conversation editor.
-You can then see how the conversation path works in practice by testing it in the Test Bot, and continue to fine-tune the topic until you are ready to deploy it.
+You specify trigger phrases that prompt the virtual agent to start the conversation, and create a conversation path in the Virtual Agent Designer's conversation editor to lead customers to a resolution of their support issue.
+You can see how the conversation path works in practice by testing it in the Test Bot, and continue to fine-tune the topic until you are ready to deploy it.

 ## To create your own topic